Salt Lake West Side Stories: Post Twenty-five

-By Brad Westwood
+By Brad Westwood and Cassandra Clark

 African Americans contributed to Utah’s religious, social, and cultural heritage.
 Despite the severe obstacles they faced, African Americans living in the West Side established churches, obtained employment, owned businesses, and served the citizens of their state and nation by serving in the armed forces.

 Many African American Utahns were congregants of a number of religious organizations.
 Utah’s African American churches had their beginnings in the Pioneer Park neighborhood.
 The Trinity African Methodist Episcopal Church, located at 500 West and 600 South, opened its doors to followers in 1891.
 The Calvary Baptist Church also served African American followers.
 Congregates originally occupied a building located on 202 South and 300 West that was previously known as the First Baptist Church.
-In the late nineteenth and early twentieth centuries, the community had two fairly well-circulated African American newspapers, the Utah Plain Dealer and the Broad Ax, along with three or four small papers, all produced between 1890 and 1920.
+In the late nineteenth and early twentieth centuries, the community had two fairly well-circulated African American newspapers, the Utah Plain Dealer and the Broad Ax, along with three or four smaller papers, all produced between 1890 and 1920.

 African American Utahns faced severe discrimination as they lived and worked in the state.
 One of the most prominent threats to blacks was the presence of two Ku Klux Klan chapters.
 Formed a year after the end of the Civil War (1861–1865), the first Ku Klux Klan (KKK) terrorized freed slaves living in the South until the Federal Government worked to investigate and prosecute KKK members.
 The second KKK emerged in 1915 in response to increased levels of immigration, and changes in cultural norms that many whites believed threatened the American way of life.
 In short, Klan members organized in support of white supremacy.
 It is important to note that between 1892 and 1954 twelve million immigrants came to the United States through Ellis Island (New York) alone.
 Their arrival in America along with growing support for scientific race theories including social Darwinism and Eugenics contributed to the widespread support of the second KKK.